 The principal of fermentation is to

-- use salt (2-10%) to suppress the “bad” bacteria, while allowing the growth of salt-resistant lactic acid bacteria
+- use salt (2-10% by total weight) to suppress the “bad” bacteria, while allowing the growth of salt-resistant “good” lactic acid bacteria

 - ensure the fermentation takes place in the absence of oxygen, traditionally done by submerging the vegetables in brine

-- salt can be added directly to the vegetable
+- salt can be added directly to the vegetables which are then rested to extract liquid which is used as a brine

 - 5% brine requires 8 hours pickling and will last for 2-3 days